streetstoriesems

 Many people famously ask paramedics and EMTs “What’s the worst job you’ve ever had?”
 There is usually never just one job and it’s often not the kind of thing non-EMS people expect.
 It’s rarely about gore and mangled body parts but it does often involve severely tragic circumstances.

 This story, about one of my ‘worsts’, stands out because it was entirely unnecessary, in my opinion.
-It was also peppered with several ‘firsts’ for me, which helped in locking it into permanent memory.

 The young woman who answered the door was cheerful as she welcomed us into her tidy, well-decorated home in a run-down, derelict building.
 Her apartment was cozy and comfortable, painted in muted hues of sage and sienna with contrasting moldings.
 Throw pillows embroidered with phrases like “Live and Love”, “Have a blessed day!”, and “Home is Where the Heart Is” could be found on every seat.
 Interesting art was arranged in eclectic collections on her walls.
 We walked past a bureau where a large wedding photo was prominent, showing that she was married to a much older-looking man.